Patient English: useful expressions for your visit to a doctor

 Antibiotics - a medicine (such as penicillin) that inhibits the growth of or destroys microorganisms

 Prescription - an instruction written by a doctor that authorises a patient to be issued with a medicine

 Related blog posts

-Find out more about our General English 30+, Business and Professional 30+ courses and Individual English Training in Canterbury and London.
-You can also take our Intensive General English courses.
+Find out more about our General English 20+, Business and Professional 25+ courses and Individual English Training in Canterbury and London.

 If you need to learn online, we offer Online English Courses and Skype English lessons.

 Why study at The London School of English?